Horizontal Gaze Nystagmus

 The important SFST tests are the Walk-and-Turn and One-Leg-Stand which are covered in two other pages.
 They are the ones that matter.
 It is best to do them, if possible.

-If you have more questions about this “test”, contact John Eastland, Attorney at Law, P.C. today.
+If you have more questions about this “test”, contact John Eastland, Attorney at Law, P.C. today for a free consultation.

 Born & Raised in Texas